kellerza/sunsynk/hass-addon-sunsynk-dev/DOCS.md

   >
   > This writes settings, use at your own risk!

-  Enables reading / writing settings to your inverter
+  Enables reading / writing settings to your inverter.

   The profiles will be presented as a Home Assistant Select Entity, with options for the different profiles.